merkle-open/SitecoreBlog/docs/_posts/2024-01-15-sitecore-10-upgrade-problems-and-solutions.md

 ## Solution

-We searched on glass mapper documentation found this one:
+We searched on glass mapper release documentation and found this one:
 [glass mapper](http://www.glass.lu/Mapper/Releases.html) on version 5.3.17 which mentions:

 >ISSUE 370 The lazy object inceptor will now ignore class properties that don't have a setter or have the SitecoreIgnore attribute.